Isomorphism and embedding of Borel systems on full sets: Symbolic representation and generic points

-We say that $x\in\mathbb{N}^{\mathbb{Z}}$ is a \emph{generic point }if it has limiting frequencies, each $\mu_{N}$ is ergodic, and Here $[N+1]$ is the cylinder set $\{z\in Z_{N}\,:\, z_{0}=N+1\}$.
+Here $[N+1]$ is the cylinder set $\{z\in Z_{N}\,:\, z_{0}=N+1\}$.
 The set of generic points is seen to be Borel.
 We conclude by showing that the set of generic points is precisely $G$.
 Indeed, clearly $\bigcup G_{\mu}$ consists only of generic points.
 Conversely, if $x$ is generic then $x\in G_{\mu}$ for the measure $\mu$ which is the inverse limit of the measures $\mu_{N}$.